Group

 Gilles Deiters (PhD 2023-now)

 Gilles studied Mechanical Engineering at the TU Delft.
-Currently, he works on quantifying the bubbles created during water electrolysis and validates the models of the group using experiments.
+Currently, he works to quantify the bubbles generated during water electrolysis and to validate the group’s models through experiments.
 He works within the Vidi project “Quantifying hydrogen bubbles” supported by NWO, in collaboration with Veco, Magneto, ZEF, and Shell.

 Linkedin